magento/magento2devbox-web/README.md

 # Warmup

 By default, to save installation time, no warmup is performed.
 If you would like to use the container for demo purposes, you can enable warmup.
-More information is available in documention http://devdocs.magento.com/guides/v2.1/install-gde/docker/docker-commands.html.

 # Cron

 By default, to save batteries/energy, cron is disabled.
 Our experience shows, that running cron in container results in very quick draining of laptop batteries.
-To enable cron, you can follow the instructions in the documentation http://devdocs.magento.com/guides/v2.1/install-gde/docker/docker-commands.html.